dcremas/cert_testprep/README.md

 ##### Tkinter Desktop Applications Development Process:

 - Using all of the resources provided by the OPENEDG learning platform, build out the topics hierarchy that will be the basis for categorizing the notes.
-- Utilizing Python scripts to ingest the historical files onto my local computer, grabbing only what is necessary for the Data Warehouse.
-- Build out Python scripts to fully clean and transform the data so that it is ready for the Data Warehouse.
+- Build out two fully functioning tkinter desktop applications, one for taking notes from the OPENEDG modules, and the second application for exam study.
-- Harness the full capabilities of SQLAlchemy and the SQLAlchemy ORM to create the schemas for the Postgres Relational Database.
+- Set up a process to regularly back-up the data in the database to .csv files to ensure no loss of work.
 - Utilize Jupyter Lab notebook to transform the textual data from the topics and notes tables into rich word cloud visualizations, to help with studying.

 ##### Technologies:

 1. Python.
-2. Tkinter toolkit and various standard library modules ..
+2. Tkinter toolkit and various standard library modules.
 3. Sqlite database (via sqlite3 module).
 4. Data visualization techniques including WordClouds, using matplotlib and wordcloud.